dalesgit/zettelkasten/feddeler funeral.md

 ## Baptism and Resurrection

 It was not until I was into my 20's that I had to grapple with the reality of death. (*That's my story and not particularly relevant here.*) One of my teachers at seminary was the first to impress on me that from the perspective of the Church, it's all about the Resurrection.
-He said whatever the circumstances surrounding a funeral, -- whoever it is, whatever the story, -- he would preach Easter, Baptism, New Life, Restoration, the Community of the Saints … .
-I've tried to follow that model throughout my ministry

 Our prayer book includes this note: